ADGEfficiency/energy-py/readme.md

 DQN was chosen because

-- it is an established algorithm
-- many examples of DQN implementations on GitHub
-- highly extensible (DDQN, prioritized experience replay, dueling, n-step returns - see [Rainbow](https://arxiv.org/pdf/1710.02298.pdf) for a summary
 - most energy environments have low dimensional action spaces (making discretization tractable).
 Discretization still means a loss of action space shape, but the action space dimensionality is reasonable
+- highly extensible (DDQN, prioritized experience replay, dueling, n-step returns - see [Rainbow](https://arxiv.org/pdf/1710.02298.pdf) for a summary
-- ability to learn off policy
+- able to learn off policy
+- established algorithm, with many implementations on GitHub

 Naive agents include an agent that randomly samples the action space, independent of observation.
 Heuristic agents are usually custom built for a specific environment.
 Examples of heuristic agents include actions based on the time of day or on the values of a forecast.